xcwolfe/Differential-Expression-in-C-elegans/STAR and JUM workflow.md

 Change run_JUM_C to reflect appropriate neuron type:

-  a. fust1-1 to ASG1, N2-1 to AVE1, etc.
+  a.
+ASG1, AVE1, etc.

-  b. -- TotalFileNum to 7 instead of 6
+  b. -- TotalFileNum (depends on the total number of files you have between your two cell types)

-  c. -- TotalCondition1_FileNum to 4 instead of 3
+  c. -- TotalCondition1_FileNum/TotalCondition2_FileNum (depends on the total number of files you have between your two cell types)

   d. repeat for EVERY comparison